-Our board is made up of nine local women who bring a range of valuable experiences, knowledge and skills to WHG governance.
+Our Board is made up of local women who bring a range of valuable experiences, knowledge and skills to WHG governance.

-Our board members’ commitment to good governance, commitment to supporting all of the work of WHG and their personal commitments to improving the health and wellbeing of women in the Grampians region is powerful and palpable.
-This is an exciting and dynamic board who believe in social change and are willing to stand up and provide drive and energy to progress the vision and work of WHG.
+Our Board members’ commitment to good governance and improving the health and wellbeing of women in the Grampians region is powerful and palpable.
+Our Board members’ believes in social justice and transformational change and are willing to provide drive and energy to progress the vision and work of WHG.

 - Katherine Gillespie

 Katherine has a background in health and local government, is a graduate of Leadership Ballarat Western Region program and currently the Executive Officer of Central Highlands Primary Care Partnership.
-Katherine has been a Board member for three years, Chair for two years and lives in Ballarat.
+Katherine has been a Board member since April 2013, has been Chair since 2014 and lives in Ballarat.

 - Jo Millard